Did you know Korean news can also be an excellent tool for furthering your Korean language learning?

 There isn’t one correct answer for this.
 Of course, the more Korean you know, the more you will understand any material you read.
 However, you do not need to be an advanced level learner – or even intermediate – to start reading news in Korean.

 You can start with easy and short pieces of news and then move on to harder ones as your skills develop.
-You may even wish to start with cartoons, weather forecasts, or celebrity gossip, and that’s fine!
+You may even wish to start with cartoons or webtoons, weather forecasts, or gossip about your favorite Korean actors and actresses, and that’s fine!
 And once you’re a more seasoned news reader, you may get more into reading about politics, economics, and the like.

 When it comes to watching the news, you may want to be able to understand more right off the bat.
 It’s harder to stop and look up vocabulary or grammar patterns, and it can get quite frustrating if you understand nothing.